CROSS-READ/.github/profile/README.md

 Hi, we are CROSS-READ 👋

-We are looking to digitalize education 📖
+We are aiming to digitalize education 📖